Rainmaking (ritual): San people

+Lobedu people & the Mashona people

+A famous rain making monarch is the Rain Queen of Balobedu, South Africa.
+Queen Modjadji, or the Rain Queen, is the hereditary queen of Balobedu, a people of the Limpopo Province of South Africa.
+The Rain Queen is believed to have special powers, including the ability to control the clouds and rainfall.
+She is known as a mystical and historic figure who brought rain to her allies and drought to her enemies.
+The Lozi people are closely related to the Balobedu and therefore also have rainmaking abilities.
+Queen Modjadji is believed to have ancestral ties to the Shona people of present-day zimbabwe, a culture renowned historically for their rain shrines and ceremonies involving ancestral spirits.
+The Shona have some of the most powerful rainmaking abilities of the Southern Bantu as it was mainly practiced there until the late 1500s.

+Mbukushu people

+The Hambukushu are renowned for their rain-making abilities in the Okavango Delta, earning them the title "The Rain-makers of Okavango."

+Lozi people

+The Lozi people of Zambia also conduct rainmaking ceremonies, often led by royal figures and spiritual mediums who invoke Nyambe (their high god) to bless the land with rain.

+Asian Rainmakers

+In Thailand and Cambodia, various rites exist to obtain rain in times of drought.
+The most peculiar of these is probably the procession of Lady Cat, during which a cat is carried around in procession through the streets of villages while villagers splash water at the cat, in hope that as water has come on the cat, water will fall on humans as well.

 China

 Wu Shamans in ancient China performed sacrificial rain dance ceremonies in times of drought.
 Wu anciently served as intermediaries with nature spirits believed to control rainfall and flooding.

 "Shamans had to carry out an exhausting dance within a ring of fire until, sweating profusely, the falling drops of perspirations produced the desired rain."

-Europe
+European Rainmakers

 Roman religion had a ceremony called the aquaelicium (Latin: "calling the waters") which sought to produce rain in times of drought.
 During the ceremony, the pontifices had the lapis manalis ("Water-flowing stone".
 Festus distinguishes it from another lapis manalis, "stone of the Manes") brought from its usual resting place, the Temple of Mars in Clivo near the Porta Capena, into the Senate.
 Offerings were made to Jupiter petitioning for rain, and water was ceremonially poured over the stone.

 Caloian, Dodola and Perperuna, among other terms, refer to a family of Slavic and Romanian rainmaking rituals, some of which survived into the 20th century.